plumed/plumed2/developer-doc/AddingAnAnalysis.md

 The dissimilarities between the input high dimensional frames will always be calculated by some method akin to PLMD::analysis::EuclideanDissimilarityMatrix.
 PLMD::dimred::DimensionalityReductionBase inherits from PLMD::analysis::AnalysisBase and expects another PLMD::analysis::AnalysisBase object as input.
-Furthermore, with the exception of PLMD::dimred::ClassicalMultiDimensionalScaling the input PLMD::AnalysisBase must be an PLMD::dimred::DimensionalityReductionBase as initial guesses must be suggested when using an interative optimization algorithm such as PLMD::dimred::SMACOF.
+Furthermore, with the exception of PLMD::dimred::ClassicalMultiDimensionalScaling the input PLMD::AnalysisBase must be an PLMD::dimred::DimensionalityReductionBase as initial guesses must be suggested when using an iterative optimization algorithm such as PLMD::dimred::SMACOF.

 Much of the work of dimensionality reduction done in the base PLMD::dimred::DimensionalityReductionBase class.
 When implementing any new dimensionality reduction algorithm your focus will be on writing a PLMD::dimred::calculateProjections routines.
 This function will take as